eblot/pyftdi/pyftdi/doc/features.rst

 GPIOs can be used while |I2C| mode is enabled.

-The ``pyftdi/bin/i2cscan.py`` script helps to discover which I2C devices are connected to the FTDI I2C bus.
+The ``i2cscan.py`` script helps to discover which I2C devices are connected to the FTDI I2C bus.
+See the :ref:`tools` chapter to locate this tool.

 The pyi2cflash_ module demonstrates how to use the FTDI |I2C| master to access serial EEPROMS.